Customer obsession and insights-based companies

 It might feel a bit creepy to think about your customers that much, but it works.
 In the consumer-led world (B2C), Amazon shows the way.
-This $2.1 billion company lists ‘customer obsession’ as one of their leadership principles.
+This company with a 2017 revenue of $177.9 billion USD lists ‘Customer Obsession’ as the first of their leadership principles.
 And it works for companies that sell directly to other companies, too (B2B).

 How do we know it works?

 Michael Barnes, VP and Research Director at Forrester has a lot to say about it.
 At a recent event we hosted, Forrester spoke about how they work with business and technology leaders to develop customer-obsessed strategies that drive growth.
 Michael explains what research house, Forrester, actually does in layman’s terms “we help you make better decisions in a world where technology is fundamentally and radically changing your customers, their expectations and your markets”.